Skip to main content

 LECTURE

+The Virtuosity of Structure is a performance lecture.
 In 2007 Annie-B Parson was a recipient of a Guggenheim Fellowship.
-With those funds she has created a lecture/video on the practice of mid-century choreography and the virtuosity of form.
-The talk, which is accompanied by video and a sound score, is entitled: The Virtuosity of Structure .
-Her chief interest is to present the practice of mid-century post-modern choreography and its history for the benefit of non- artists to become more comfortable with abstraction in dance and theater, by relating the elements of dance to other phenomena in our lives.
-This talk is appropriate for groups of any size and any background; it is introductory in nature.
+With those funds she created this talk on the elements of choreography and the virtuosity of form.
+The talk, which is accompanied by video and a sound score, relates the elements of dance to other phenomena in our lives.
+This talk is appropriate for groups of any size and any background, including groups outside of the arts; it is introductory in nature.

 CREATIVE WORKSHOPS